leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 - Questions or feature requests are welcome
 - Uses OAuth2.0 and the latest Node SDK
 - You can view the progress of a void job in your web browser dev tools console - I left some logs there for those interested
+- I have tested voiding 124 invoices with date ranges from the first of the month all the way to the 31st before deployment

 ## Technology